Monthlong crackdown on excessive speeding across Minnesota starts Monday

 Traffic volumes have picked up since restrictions were eased on May 18.
 But as of last week, traffic was still down 30% in the metro and 16% statewide, according to the Minnesota Department of Transportation.

-Some of the fastest drivers troopers caught included one going 122 mph on Interstate 90 near Luverne, Minn., on April 25, and another on April 11 going the same speed on Hwy.
+Some of the fastest drivers troopers caught included one going 122 mph on Interstate 90 near Luverne on April 25, and another April 11 going the same speed on Hwy.
 169 in Edina, the State Patrol said.

+Speeding is one of the leading causes of fatal crashes, according to the DPS.

-Minnesota is not alone when it comes to seeing an increase in dangerous speeds.
-Police in several states, including California and Iowa, have clocked drivers going in excess of 150 mph.
+Minnesota is not alone in seeing an increase in dangerous speeds.
+Police in several states, including California and Iowa, have clocked drivers going over 150 mph.

-The state’s speeding crackdown running Monday through July 19 is part of the new DPS “Drive Smart” campaign to encourage motorists make smart choices while behind the wheel.
-The month started with a two-week distracted driving enforcement effort June 1-14.
+The state's speeding crackdown running Monday through July 19 is part of the new DPS "Drive Smart" campaign to encourage motorists to make smart choices while behind the wheel.
+The month started with a two-week distracted-driving enforcement effort June 1-14.